 Video is a powerful medium for organization-wide communication, training, collaboration and knowledge sharing.
 Using enterprise video in your corporate communications is a highly personalized way to reach out to your employees, partners, investors, customers, and other stakeholder groups.
 From CEO announcements to health and safety training to public relations activities, video will reinforce your company’s brand, mission, values, employee bonding, and help build the company’s image and relationship with employees and other stakeholder groups.

-In this blog we discuss 10 ways in which you can use videos for your internal communication, and how you can effectively manage them as their scale grows.
+In this blog we discuss 10 ways in which you can use videos for your internal corporate communication, and how you can effectively manage them as their scale grows.

 Before we move on to discuss the different ways in which you can use video for internal communication, it's important to understand the importance of managing access for such videos; who can see them and who can't?
 As the scale of internal video communication increases across your organization, you would need to have the right technologies to enable effective management for them.
-We did a whole blog on this; detailed sharing and access management.

 10 Ways to Use Enterprise Video for Internal Communication